Should you use technology to reach young adults or offer them something wholly different?

 I think there is great reason to be suspicious of highly fragmented lives powered relentlessly forward by dizzying forms of technology.
 However, I do not think that purposefully anti-technological liturgy communicates clearly enough with many people who are immersed in American culture.
 We need meet un-churched and de-churched people half-way with modest uses of technology and draw them into community and contemplation from there.

-4 replies on “Should you use technology to reach young adults or offer them something wholly different?”
+4 responses to “Should you use technology to reach young adults or offer them something wholly different?”

 Great, challenging post.
 I’ve always wondered about the issue of technology in the church as I’ve worked for around five years with youth and adults in “mainline churches”(Episcopal and Methodist) and I’ve found that the “technological needs” of various age groups are are often quite different from one another.
 But, I’ve also found that “slowing” down can be quite refreshing and interesting for all age groups.
 So, I’d like to press you a bit on two portions of your post: